 Aww *four kiss emojis*

 Chisom walked down the corridor of Manuwa Hall with her freshly braided head of hair that made her hang her neck at an angle to help reduce the pain, she looked a bit puffy, and ready to take on Monday morning simultaneously.
-Quiet as a church mouse, we didn't notice her until she started taking off her slippers by the door, She exclaimed in her peculiar way when she finally entered the room "Ah!
-You guys are eating Plantain and you didn't invite me!".
+We didn’t notice her until she started taking off her slippers by the door, She exclaimed in her peculiar way when she finally entered the room “Ah!
+You guys are eating Plantain and you didn’t invite me!“.
 The first thing that struck me about her was her complexion.
 She was the fairest person I had ever seen, Omalicha.
 The second thing was that she wore socks indoors, like me.
 Ours was predestined.
 In the following weeks, we shared our stories, zoomed in on our similarities and there was no stopping us.
 By the time it was the Student Union Government election season, we had formed our own version of the cool kids subculture in school.
-Once, during the campaigns, an aspirant came to the hostel to talk to Chisom and when he left she said to me smiling "I feel like we're the Kingmakers, we are important in this election, we decide who wins…".
+Once, during the campaigns, an aspirant came to the hostel to talk to Chisom and when he left she said to me smiling “I feel like we’re the Kingmakers, we are important in this election, we decide who wins…“.
 Chisom taught me how to acknowledge my privilege in life and how to use it.
 To an extent, she taught me how to be human.
 When I won a beauty pageant it was Chisom behind the scenes, literally.
-Before I left Nigeria she invited me to her parents' house in Abuja, twice.
-We sat down and talked about this and that and it was that week it got real for me: I was leaving my friends behind, I even said to myself "I'm not going to make new friends abroad".
+Before I left Nigeria she invited me to her parents’ house in Abuja, twice.
+We sat down and talked about this and that and it was that week it got real for me: I was leaving my friends behind, I even said to myself “I’m not going to make new friends abroad“.

 Kingsley and I met in 2014, he doesn’t know this but the very first time I met him, he was teaching a tutorial.
 I was listening to him teach and that was when I saw him through the eyes I imagine Simon Cowell uses to judge Got-Talent shows, and by the time we were done with the tutorial, I was Simon hitting the Golden Buzzer for him to move on to the “live shows”.
 That night, when I got back to my room I made a tweet about him.
 I said how he was full of promise and how he was a great teacher.
 Time did it’s thing and sooner than I had expected, we actually became sort of friends.
 I think he also came to see me with the “Simon Cowell googles” but I’m not sure, you can never be sure when it comes to that boy.
 Kingsley recently entered into a short story competition called #JollofRice by Okadabooks and he won the first round, (by getting the highest number of votes/reads from the general internet public).
 His story was unique, very very well written, funny, Nigerian and relevant to the time it was written.
 Today I woke up to a Whatsapp from Kingsley: